 But before you send your browser to Tadashi Ban's home page at www.biwa.ne.jp/~t-ban/, or Kazuyuki Matsui's mirage pages at https://biwakodas.sakura.ne.jp/shinkirou/shinkirou.htm, you should be aware that nearly everything there is in Japanese.

-In principle, it should be possible to copy their URLs into babelfish.altavista.com and get a translation.
-Unfortunately, what passes for a “machine translation” of Japanese is mostly gibberish.
+In principle, it should be possible to copy their URLs into https://translate.google.com/ and get a translation.
+Unfortunately, what passes for a “machine translation” of Japanese is often gibberish.
+Sometimes the machine translation says “lower mirage” instead of inferior mirage.
 Furthermore, most of the pictures are 2 or 3 levels down in Mr. Ban's website, so without some guidance it is difficult to find what you want.
-So I have prepared a short guide to these Web pages, including the actual links, in case you want to feed them to Altavista's Babelfish server.
+So I have prepared a short guide to these Web pages, including the actual links, in case you want to feed them to the Google Translate server.

 Before we get started, please bear in mind that Mr. Ban and Mr. Matsui own the copyright to their pictures.
 Mr. Ban's site also contains copyrighted photographs made by other people.
 Don't copy or re-publish those pictures without the permission of the copyright owner.

 Mr. Ban's mirage photographs are divided into two main groups:

 Mr. Matsui's pictures also deal with the inferior mirage, and he has a spectacular superior-mirage set.
 He has arranged his pictures in groups of panoramic strips that often show the time- or height-dependence of these phenomena.